kuehhirt/kuehhirt.github.io/events.md

 title: Life Events, Gender, and Inequality in Adult Life Courses
 ---

-This research studies the consequences of life events and decisions, often in conjunction with gender, on the formation and development of inequality in adult courses.
-I'm particularly interested in how parenthood contributes to (gender) inequality in the family, the labor market, and in health (behavior).
-I also focus on the career consequences of gender and different life events and decisions, for example individual layoffs, studying abroad, and the receipt of occupational awards.
+This research studies the consequences of life events and decisions, often in conjunction with gender, on the formation and development of inequality in adult life courses.
+I'm interested in how parenthood contributes to (gender) inequality in the family, the labor market, and in health (behaviors).
+My second interest are the career effects of gender and different life events and decisions, for example, individual layoffs, studying abroad, and the receipt of occupational awards.

 ### Publications and Work in Progress
 * Childbirth and the Long-Term Division of Labour within Couples: How do Substitution, Bargaining Power, and Norms affect Parents' Time Allocation in West Germany?
 Published in the [European Sociological Review](https://doi.org/10.1093/esr/jcr026)